RyanM13/MathFlash/README.md

 # MathFlash

-MathApp is a Python-based application designed to assist users with mathematical concepts through an interactive GUI.
+MathFlash is a Python-based application designed to assist users with mathematical concepts through an interactive GUI.
 Built using PyQt5, it provides a user-friendly interface for solving and learning math problems, making it ideal for students.

 ## Features